You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Trialodine is a drug marketed by Quantum Pharmics and is included in one NDA.

 The generic ingredient in TRIALODINE is trazodone hydrochloride.
 There are fourteen drug master file entries for this compound.
-Thirty-nine suppliers are listed for this compound.
+Thirty-five suppliers are listed for this compound.
 Additional details are available on the trazodone hydrochloride profile page.

 AI Deep Research